matiscke/TESSalerts/README.md

 ------------
-The code in this repository was written by Martin Schlecker (schlecker@mpia.de) with contributions by Paz Bluhm (pbluhm@lsw.uni-heidelberg.de).
+The code in this repository was written by Martin Schlecker (schlecker@arizona.edu) with contributions by Paz Bluhm (pbluhm@lsw.uni-heidelberg.de).
 It is being actively developed in an open repository, so if you have any trouble please raise an [issue](https://github.com/matiscke/TESSalerts/issues/new "New Issue").